 The Health Promotion and Education Program at Illinois State University has a long, successful tradition.
 The program began in 1973 and includes specialized sequences in school health education, public health, and integrative health and wellness.

-Each of the sequences are accredited, including IHW, by the National Board for Health and Wellness Coaching.
+The Integrative Health and Wellness sequence is accredited by the National Board for Health and Wellness Coaching.

 You will take classes with full-time faculty who are highly experienced educators and health and wellness professionals.